caraya/gulp-starter-2021/src/md-content/virtual-reality-then-and-now.md

 Kidder, Tracy.
 "The Soul of a New Machine".
 Little, Brown and Company, 1981.

 Hafner, Katie.
-"Where Wizards Stay Up Late".
+"Where Wizards Stay Up Late: The Origins Of The Internet".
 Simon & Schuster, 1998.

-Wright, Jr., DAVID C., and Allan W. Austin.
+Wright, Jr., David C., and Allan W. Austin.
 "Space and Time: Essays on Vision of History in Science Fiction and Fantasy Television".
 McFarland & Company, 2010.

 [Fandom and Participatory Culture](https://haenfler.sites.grinnell.edu/subcultural-theory-and-theorists/fandom-and-participatory-culture/). n.d.

-Jenkins, Henry, with Katie Clinton, Ravi Purushotma, Alice J. Robison, and Margaret Weigel.
-[Confronting the Challenges of Participatory Culture:
-Media Education for the
+Jenkins, Henry, Katie Clinton, Ravi Purushotma, Alice J. Robison, and Margaret Weigel.
+[Confronting the Challenges of Participatory Culture: Media Education for the 21st Century](https://www.macfound.org/media/article_pdfs/jenkins_white_paper.pdf).
-21st Century](https://www.macfound.org/media/article_pdfs/jenkins_white_paper.pdf).
 The MacArthur Foundation, 2006.

 Edutopia.
 [Henry Jenkins on Participatory Culture: Big Thinkers](https://www.youtube.com/watch?v=1gPm-c1wRsQ).
 YouTube, uploaded by Edutopia, May 2013.